Skip to main content

 gji pr 1234

-gji warp feature/auth-refactor
+gji go feature/auth-refactor

-gji warp repo-a/main
+gji go repo-a/main

-gji warp feature/auth-refactor --json
+gji go feature/auth-refactor --json

 Re-run your setup hook